 The Courts have also delivered numerous, important cases which emphasize the rights of victims of gender-based violence and continue to send out strong messages by imposing tough sentences and through direct remarks that gender violence is not acceptable and that the State will be held accountable for upholding the rights of women.
-Landmark cases include Omar v Government of the Republic of South Africa & others which upheld the provision for protective orders in the Domestic Violence Act.
-Van Eeden v the Minister of Safety and Security found the Minister responsible for damages in a rape case involving three off-duty police officers and Carmichele v the Minister of Safety and Security & another, held the Ministers liable, in a case of rape, for negligence in that the State did not take measures to protect the victim as the prosecutor failed to inform the presiding officer that the accused had previously physically assaulted the victim so that he was not afforded bail.
+Landmark cases include Omar v the State1 which upheld the provision for protective orders in the Domestic Violence Act.
+Van Eeden v the Minister of Safety and Security2 found the Minister responsible for damages in a rape case involving three off-duty police officers and Carmichele v the Minister of Safety and Security & another,3 held the Ministers liable, in a case of rape, for negligence in that the State did not take measures to protect the victim as the prosecutor failed to inform the presiding officer that the accused had previously physically assaulted the victim so that he was not afforded bail.